Andervss/pc-hardware-lab/README.md

 The aim is to build familiarity with PC components and gain hands-on experience working inside a desktop computer, including identifying components, removing and reconnecting hardware, cleaning, and troubleshooting issues after reassembly.

+## Tools & Approach

+Only basic tools were needed for this exercise, did not need to buy:

+- Phillips screwdriver
+- Compressed air for dust removal
+- Small container for screws

+I kept screws organised according to where they came from so they could be returned to the correct locations during reassembly.
+I also took care when disconnecting components and checked the relevant connectors before removing them.

 ## System

 | Component    | Specification      |